Home » Lesson & Curriculum Planning

 This course series contains curated courses from the Model Teaching platform that provide teachers the tools to address and eliminate learning loss in the classroom as well as risks of academic, social, and emotional decline.

-This Quick Course will teach you how to design homework that is aligned to classroom instruction and effective to support student academic achievement.
+This Quick Course will teach you how to design homework that is aligned to classroom instruction and effective in supporting student academic achievement.

 This quick course will help you to understand common logical fallacies and consider how you might address fallacies within your lessons.
 You will learn about the structure of a sound logical argument, 12 fallacies that occur in flawed arguments, and examples for each fallacy.